clojure-expectations/expectations/README.md

  *  stacktraces are trimmed of clojure library lines
  *  focused error & failure messages

+## Credit

+Expectations is based on clojure.test. clojure.test is distributed under the Eclipse license, with ownership assigned to Rich Hickey.

 ## Success Examples
 <pre>;; number equality
 (expect 1 (do 1))